cmiyachi/AIPeopleCounter/nd131-openvino-fundamentals-project-starter-master/WRITEUP.md

 # Project Write-Up

-You can use this document as a template for providing your project write-up.
-However, if you have a different format you prefer, feel free to use it as long as you answer all required questions.
+This project detects humans in a video stream using different models.
+The models are Tensor Flow models and are used pre-and post conversion to OpenVino projects.
+This projects uses the OpenVino toolkit and is written in python.

 ## Explaining Custom Layers

-The process behind converting custom layers involves...
+For the process behind converting custom layers for this project, I used extensions that already exist in OpenVino.
+The models I used were in the Tensorflow Object Detection Model Zoo.
+The extensions are located in eployment_tools/model_optimizer/extensions/front/tf and I found extensions for the two models I used.

+The two models/ extensions I used were:
+sd_inception_v2_coco: ssd_v2_support.json
+faster_rcnn_inception_v2_coco: faster_rcnn_support.json

+The full commands are:

+python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model ssd_inception_v2_coco_2018_01_28/frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config ssd_inception_v2_coco_2018_01_28/pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json

+python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model faster_rcnn_inception_v2_coco_2018_01_28/frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config faster_rcnn_inception_v2_coco_2018_01_28/pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/faster_rcnn_support.json

-Some of the potential reasons for handling custom layers are...
+Some of the potential reasons for handling custom layers are that they may be new models that have layers that are not understood.

 ## Comparing Model Performance

-My method(s) to compare models before and after conversion to Intermediate Representations were...
+My method(s) to compare models before and after conversion to Intermediate Representations were to time the process for each run.

 The difference between model accuracy pre- and post-conversion was...